Helena Norberg-Hodge: Lectures, workshops, webinars and presentations

 Norberg-Hodge lectures extensively in several languages – most often in English, Swedish, German, and Ladakhi, and occasionally in French, Spanish, and Italian.
 Over the years, lecture tours have brought her to universities, government agencies and private institutions.
 She has made presentations to parliamentarians in Germany, Sweden, and England; at the White House and the US Congress; to UNESCO, the World Bank, the European Commission, and the IMF; and at Cambridge, Oxford, Harvard, Cornell and numerous other universities.
 She also teaches regularly at Schumacher College in England.
 She frequently lectures and gives workshops for community groups around the world working on localization issues.

 In addition, she frequently appears on television and radio programs around the world.

-Several of Norberg-Hodge's talks have been recorded or filmed, and are available to view online.
-A small sampling is listed here: